 However, when it comes to IP addresses, proxies can be split up into two categories.
 Shared proxies allow you to share the same IP address with multiple people and private proxies with one IP address that can solely be accessed by you.
 A rotating proxy isn’t a proxy at all – it’s a pool of IP addresses.

 At the user’s request, a rotating proxy can seamlessly provide an entirely different IP address if needed, streamlining the connection speed and stability.

 The use of proxies is well documented for both personal and business applications.
-People use proxies to mask their IP address and protect their data, while businesses use them for security reasons, data harvesting, analysis, and many other things.
+People use proxies to mask their IP addresses and protect their data, while businesses use them for security reasons, data harvesting, analysis, and many other things.

 Rotating and Sticky IPs